rossta/serviceworker-rails/README.md

 ### Manual setup

 Let's add a `ServiceWorker` to cache some of your JavaScript and CSS assets.
-We'll assume you already have a Rails application using the asset pipeline built on Sprockets.
+The following assumes that you have a Rails application **using the sprockets asset pipeline**.

 #### Add a service worker script